liclac/iVN/README.markdown

 #### No Jailbreak Required

 Apple forbids Emulators and any kind of emulation in the App Store.
 However, the word "Emulation" refers to translating microcode meant for one system to a format another system can understand, thus allowing a device or computer to run software it should not be able to run.
+And thus also run software Apple has not sanctioned.

 iVN does not strictly speaking Emulate anything.
 It reads the script files used by another engine and displays what it reads.
 Thus it's operation is no different from for example an ebook reader - what it reads is a document, not an application.